 Every day on social media we stumble across different quizzes who want to guess our age by what we eat or our favourite song, or even favourite dog breed.
-In truth, sometimes we seek out the answers we want from these quizzes and not all will enhance our life, but we do them anyway because curiosity gets the better of us.
+In truth, sometimes we seek out the answers we want from these quizzes and not all will enhance our lives, but we do them anyway because curiosity gets the better of us.

 The same could be said if your dog has a funny habit, or if you just simply want to know more about their personality and what drives them to do what they do.